-Beyond the Life Sciences Center, the Plan seeks to establish a new residential neighborhood with local serving amenities and services in the Londonderry and Hoyle's Addition area, while largely retaining the character of the Quince Orchard, Rosemont, Oakmont, Walnut Hill, Washingtonian Light Industrial Park, Washingtonian Residential, and Hi Wood areas.
+Beyond the Life Sciences Center, the Plan envisions a thriving residential neighborhood with local serving amenities and services in the Londonderry and Hoyle's Addition area, and offers limited recommendations for the Quince Orchard, Rosemont, Oakmont, Walnut Hill, Washingtonian Light Industrial Park, Washingtonian Residential, and Hi Wood areas.

 The Plan provides the context, vision, and recommendations for each distinct area of the Plan in separate chapters.
 Recommendations are organized in the themes of the built, social, natural, and economic environments and provide guidance for land use; zoning; urban design; transportation; parks, trails, and public open space; economy; environment; and implementation.